-There was a fair swell, with the low pressure system off-shore, but a few of us never-the-less were on that rock ledge (the wave-cut platform below Boiling Pot) for the highest tide for this year.
-Dronehack Dan filmed the event, with commentary from me.
-To be sure to know when this little YouTube is online subscribe for my irregular emails.
+Three years ago, on Monday 10th February 2020, there was a fair swell, with the low pressure system off-shore, but a few of us never-the-less were on that rock ledge (the wave-cut platform below Boiling Pot) for the highest tide for that year.

 WHAT ARE MARINE POTHOLES?